Particle Size Analysis Using by Sieve Method | Determination of the Appearance

 Suitably sized beakers

-1) Read the specification for the product being tested.
+1) Read the specifications for the product being tested.

 2) Pour the product out into a small beaker.